qdj0511/Linkis-Doc/en_US/User_Manual/Linkis_Console_User_Manual.md

 > ![./media/image6.png](Images/parameter configuration interface.png)

-> The user can expand all the configuration information in the directory by clicking on the application type at the top and then selecting the engine type in the application.
-Modify the configuration information and click Save to take effect.
+> The user can expand all the configuration information in the directory by clicking on the application type at the top and then select the engine type in the application, modify the configuration information and click "Save" to take effect.

 > Edit catalog and new application types are only visible to the administrator.
 Click the edit button to delete the existing application and engine configuration (note!
-Deleting the application directly will delete all engine configurations under the application and cannot be restored), or add an engine, Click New Application to add application type.
+Deleting the application directly will delete all engine configurations under the application and cannot be restored), or add an engine, or click "New Application" to add a new application type.

 > ![./media/image7.png](Images/edit directory.png)